I did not concern myself overmuch with Her Late Maj’s obsekwies. Some fool poets had writ lamentations, but not that villain Snakes-Purr.

 Then I glimpsed something wonderful.
 A lean grey cat came over our wall, ran swift across our yard, and into the garden of the house that lay next us.

 Another soon followed.
 And I swear that she glanced up at our house as she passed.
-Both were gone in a trice, but I knew them for the same two cats that came nigh unto the Tower and seemed to be seeking me.
+Both were gone in a trice, but I knew them for the same two that came nigh unto the Tower and seemed to be seeking me.

 My friends!
 I loitered on our roof praying for their return.